 Absolutely that is one of the best things about this recipe.
 It is so easy to customize.
 You can add all sorts of vegetables.
 Some of my favorites include bell peppers, mushrooms, onions, broccoli, asparagus, and tomatoes.

 Yes in fact they make a great make ahead breakfast.
 Make up a batch at the beginning of the week and enjoy quick and easy breakfasts all week long.

 Jiggle the pan to see if the eggs have set.
 The eggs should be firm with very little jiggle.
 You can also insert a toothpick into the center.
 When it comes out clean without and raw egg on it the egg muffins are cooked through.

 - Don't skimp on the non-stick spray.
 Nothing is worse than leaving half of your crispy tater tots stuck in the muffin tin.

 - The egg cups will puff up while they bake.
 Only fill the muffin pan ¾ of the way up to prevent overflow.

 - These breakfast cups are easier to remove from the pan when they are hot.
 If they start to stick run a plastic knife around the edges to help loosen them.

 - This flavor combination is just one iteration.
 Feel free to swap in your favorite fillings and make this dish your own.

-- Generously spray a muffin tin with cooking spray.
+- Preheat oven to 400°F (200°C) and generously spray a muffin tin with cooking spray.

-- In a bowl, combine the smashed tater tots and gruyere cheese.
+- In a bowl, combine the 3 cups of hash browns and 1 cup shredded cheese.

-- While the tater tots are baking, beat the eggs, milk, ground mustard, and pepper in a large measuring cup until combined.
+- While the hashbrowns are baking, beat the 8 large eggs, ½ cup milk, ½ teaspoon ground mustard, and ¼ teaspoon black pepper in a large measuring cup until combined.

-- Once the tater tots have finished baking, divide the ham and leeks evenly between the cups.
+- Once the hashbrowns have finished baking, divide the 1 cup ham and 2 leeks evenly between the cups.

 - Bake for 15 to 20 minutes until the eggs have set.